 What Better Feels Like: Answers from People Who Have Experienced Depression

 Each interviewee emphasized the importance of maintaining their wellness, once better was achieved.

-Just like it is important to recognize the signs and symptoms of depression so people will seek treatment, it is also important to recognize the signs of recovery - what better feels like.
+Just as recognizing the signs and symptoms of depression is important to enable people to seek out treatment, it is equally key to recognize the signs of recovery or 'what better feels like.'

-Mood Disorders Society of Canada embarked on a project to learn from others - who have "been there", what better feels like to them.
-Ten people were interviewed who had experienced depression.
-They answered questions like, What is depression like?
+Mood Disorders Society of Canada embarked on a project to learn from others who have "been there," to understand what better feels like to them.
+Here, ten people who had experiened depression were interviewed to answer questions like: What is depression like?
 What are the signs of getting better?
 What helped and what didn't?
 And what does better feel like?

 The results... two documents and several videos in the words of those who have lived experience

 Each interviewee received the questions in advance so they could reflect upon what their answers would be.
 Interviewees often remarked that they found the questions to be challenging.
 People said that they had to really think about their answers.
 All felt that they had been made to think - in a good way.
 And all were pleased to be able to contribute.